Artemis (novel)

 Artemis is a 2017 science fiction novel by American writer Andy Weir.
-It takes place in the late 2080s in Artemis, the first and so far only city on the Moon.
+It takes place in the late 2080s in Artemis, the first and only city on the Moon.
 It follows the life of porter and smuggler Jasmine "Jazz" Bashara as she gets caught up in a conspiracy for control of the city.
+The book received mixed reviews from critics.

 The audiobook edition (published by Amazon.com) is narrated by Rosario Dawson.

 Plot

 On Artemis, the first city on the Moon, porter and part-time smuggler Jasmine "Jazz" Bashara is offered an opportunity by a regular client, wealthy businessman Trond Landvik, to assist him with a new business venture.
-While meeting with Trond, Jazz briefly encounters an associate of his named Jin Chu who attempts to conceal a case marked with the name ZAFO.
-Trond intends to take over Sanchez Aluminum, which currently enjoys a lucrative permanent contract with the city for free energy in exchange for providing the city's entire oxygen supply as a by-product from aluminum production.
+While meeting with Trond, Jazz briefly encounters an associate of his named Jin Chu who attempts to conceal a case marked with the name "ZAFO".
+Trond intends to take over Sanchez Aluminum, which currently enjoys a lucrative permanent contract with the city for free energy in exchange for providing the city's entire oxygen supply as a by-product of aluminum production.
 Trond asks Jazz to sabotage the company's anorthite harvesters so he can step in with his own, and when he offers her a life-changing sum of money to carry out the criminal activity, Jazz accepts.

-Jazz borrows some welding equipment from her estranged father, Ammar, and a small robot called a HIB from a business associate of his.
+Jazz borrows some welding equipment from her estranged father, Ammar, and a small robot called a HIB ("hull-inspection bot") from a business associate of his.
 She visits the Apollo 11 landing site disguised as a tourist, leaving the HIB in place outside the airlock so that it can open the hatch for her without the assistance of a human EVA master.
 The next day, while an electronic device created by her scientist friend Martin Svoboda makes it seem as though she is in her living quarters, Jazz treks across the Moon's surface to where the harvesters are collecting ore.
 She successfully sabotages one, but is spotted by the camera of another.
 Jazz destroys two more, but flees to avoid capture by an approaching EVA team before she can disable the last harvester.
-With EVA masters guarding every airlock, Jazz is discovered by her former friend Dale, whom she despises for stealing her boyfriend, Tyler.
+With EVA masters guarding every airlock, Jazz is discovered by her former friend Dale Shapiro, whom she despises for stealing her boyfriend, Tyler.

-Dale offers not to report her if she would put aside her resentment and try to rekindle their friendship, which she reluctantly agrees to do.
+Dale offers not to report her if she would put aside her resentment and try to rekindle their friendship, which she reluctantly agrees to.
 Finding Trond and his bodyguard murdered, Jazz looks for Jin Chu at an expensive hotel.
 She is attacked by Trond's assassin, but manages to escape with Jin's ZAFO case, which she gives to Svoboda to study.
 Jazz learns that Sanchez Aluminum is a front for O Palácio, Brazil's largest and most powerful organized crime syndicate, and that the killer, named Marcelo Alvarez, is now after her.
 Jin agrees to meet Jazz, but betrays her to Alvarez to save himself.
 Jazz, anticipating Jin's deception, executes the trap she set, incapacitating Alvarez and then turning him over to the city's de facto police chief, Rudy.